Using mock scrapes with licking branches and pre-orbital scents to attract deer, especially mature bucks, is underutilized in the hunting industry.

 Making Licking Branches

 You can use existing overhead branches and vines wherever you have them as licking branches.
-Trim any low hanging branches or vines, so they are about five feet (shoulder height) off the ground.
-You want your licking branch to stand out, so make sure you find branches that are hanging out well over the area you wish to your scrape to be.
+Trim any low-hanging branches or vines, so they are about 4-5 feet (armpit height) off the ground.
+You want your licking branch to stand out, so make sure you find branches that are hanging out well over the area you wish your scrape to be.

 There are benefits to using artificial licking branches attached to your branches.
 There are several licking branch products with wick inserts on the market.
 Some of the advantages quality licking branch products will have over natural branches are, they can hold the pre-orbital scent longer in the scent wicks, they are the size deer like to use, and they provide the amount of pushback deer prefer.
 You can attach them to an existing branch or post.
 (I will share the licking branch product that is taking the industry by storm later on in the article!)